kissgyorgy/my-stars/README.md

 - [werneerm/IoThomework](https://github.com/werneerm/IoThomework) -
 - [graphql/dataloader](https://github.com/graphql/dataloader) - DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a consistent API over various backends and reduce requests to those backends via batching and caching.
 - [breck7/jtree](https://github.com/breck7/jtree) - Build your own language using Tree Notation.
-- [jaydenseric/apollo-upload-client](https://github.com/jaydenseric/apollo-upload-client) - A terminating Apollo Link for Apollo Client that fetches a GraphQL multipart request if the GraphQL variables contain files (by default FileList, File, Blob, or ReactNativeFile instances), or else fetches a regular GraphQL POST or GET request (depending on the config and GraphQL operation).
+- [jaydenseric/apollo-upload-client](https://github.com/jaydenseric/apollo-upload-client) - A terminating Apollo Link for Apollo Client that fetches a GraphQL multipart request if the GraphQL variables contain files (by default FileList, File, or Blob instances), or else fetches a regular GraphQL POST or GET request (depending on the config and GraphQL operation).
 - [WebGoat/WebGoat](https://github.com/WebGoat/WebGoat) - WebGoat is a deliberately insecure application
 - [CsapoKrisztian/A38-Kanban-development-Frontend](https://github.com/CsapoKrisztian/A38-Kanban-development-Frontend) -
 - [bvaughn/react-virtualized](https://github.com/bvaughn/react-virtualized) - React components for efficiently rendering large lists and tabular data